KriedF/ux-research-automation/README.md

 ---

-*This repository demonstrates how Python automation can transform UX research from manual, time-intensive work into efficient, scalable insight generation - a key differentiator for senior research roles.*
+*This repository demonstrates how Python automation can transform UX research from manual, time-intensive work into efficient, scalable insight generation - a key differentiator for senior researchers*

-ork into efficient, scalable insight generation that drives business impact.